akshayprabhu200/UCSD/src/pages/incoming.md

 ## Transportation within San Diego

 1. **How do I travel within San Diego?**

+   - Main route of transport is MTS buses and Trollies which would require the use of your "Pronto Pass".
+This will be activated at the start of the quarter, until then you will need to load money into the pass.

 2. **How do I get to Nobel Drive?**
+   - **Trolley**: For Nuevo East, South Mesa and Mesa Nueva residents please get down at Executive Drive and for all other housing please get down at VA Medical Center.
+From there you can take the UCSD Blue Line Trolley to San Ysidro to get to Nobel Drive Station.
+   - **Buses**: You can also take buses including 101, 202, 41, etc from various stops in and around Grad Housing
+   - **Walking**: It's a short 20-25 minute walk to Nobel Drive and usually fairly safe atleast during day light hours.
+The Nobel drive area itself is fairly well lit up as shops are open till 1 am or so.

 ## Groceries